 To help address the shortage, the Illinois Department of Public Health (IDPH) and Southern Illinois University School of Medicine (SIU-SOM) developed a novel master's degree program for public health: the Public Health Laboratory Sciences (PHLS) program.
 The two-year, fully immersive program consists of graduate level classroom instruction plus extensive hands-on public health laboratory training.
-Students complete the program with a master's in public health (MPH) as well as the experience to lead a modern public health laboratory.
-The program has a 100% job placement rate.
+Students complete the program with a master's in Molecular Biology, Microbiology and Biochemistry (MBMB) as well as the experience to lead a modern public health laboratory.

 By the end of the program, students will have attained many of the following skills (with slight differences depending upon personal preferences):

 - CLIA Personnel Assessments in the following areas: GC/Chlamydia; biological waste management; blood lead by GFAAS; parasitology; enterics;

 - FDA provisional/full certification for: plating PAC and HSCC Petrifilm procedures; Delvo 5 Pack inhibitor test;

 - Technical mastery and/or in-house validation for: bioterrorism agent sample receipt, preparation and analysis via bacteriological and molecular methods; coliform analysis; RT-PCR, viral cell culture and Western blot; TRF for bioterrorism agents; other milk program methods such as antibiotic and phosphatase level detection; water analysis for NO2/NO3

 - Students are also involved in method development, such as analyses for HIV-2 and serotyping.

 The PHLS program benefits not only students but public health laboratories and public health infrastructure as a whole.
 State and local laboratory directors are encouraged to emulate this program or seek similar collaborations.

 Degree: Master's in Molecular Biology, Microbiology and Biochemistry (MBMB)